In this article...

 Collaboration tools vary widely in terms of features, pricing, and overall capabilities.
 Some systems focus on communication, while others place an emphasis on document collaboration and file sharing.
 These systems may extend past the collaboration category into project management or task management software.
 No two collaboration systems are alike.

-Google Workspace (formerly G Suite) might be one of the best-known tools for collaboration, and for good reason.
+Google Workspace (formerly G Suite) might be one of the best-known collaboration tools, and for good reason.
 Google Workspace is a suite of different applications from Google that is used by businesses, schools, and non-profit organizations alike.
 Some of these apps include:

 Apps like Google Docs, Google Sheets, and Google Slides allow for live collaboration, version history, link sharing, and access control, and you can add comments and highlights to other documents like PDF or jpeg files uploaded to Google Drive.
 Google Workspace also comes with strong security features like user permissions, multi-factor authentication, automated security alerts, and context-aware access control.